ktnlvr/ktnlvr.dev/content/programming/dotfiles.md

 ## How does it work?

+Symlink targets live in a separate folder that mimics the structure of `$HOME`.
+All required files are symlinked from the actual `$HOME` into this directory.

-By using GNU `stow`[^stow] it automates the symlink generation. `stow` is simple: when ran in a directory, it creates symlinks to all files inside it in the parent directory, bingo!
-Maybe it is easier to see with an example, imagine the following `$HOME` directory:
+GNU `stow`[^stow] automates the symlink generation. `stow` is simple: when ran in a directory, it creates symlinks to all files inside it in the parent directory.
+Imagine the following `$HOME` directory:

 ```
 -- The actual configs